 Let’s consider this…

-How many times have you looked at your sales pipeline, your sales forecast, realised it far too skinny and then had to start new business development, but been stymied because you just don’t know what contact/lead to call first?
+How many times have you looked at your sales pipeline, your sales forecast, realised it far too skinny and then had to start new business development, but been stymied because you just don’t know what contacts/leads to call first?

 More often than not, more leads means that you’ve simply got to do more to sift the good stuff from the ‘what is this doing in here’ stuff…

-So, where do you want to be, a tight list of well qualified, in profile sales prospects that you really want to do business with or a massive lists of odds and more odds that you’ve got to sift through if you want to make target and keep your sales pipeline and sales forecast accurate and profitable?
+A tight list of well qualified, in profile sales prospects that you really want to do business with or a massive lists of odds and more odds that you’ve got to sift through if you want to make sales target and keep your sales pipeline and sales forecast accurate and profitable?

 So, how do you do it?